Info on Becoming a Cardiac Cath Lab Technician

 Learn how to become a cardiac cath lab technician.
 Research the education and career requirements, certification and experience required for starting a career as a cardiac cath lab technician.

+This process involves inserting a small tube through a patient's artery to determine whether a blockage exists.
 A cardiovascular technician's primary duties focus on assisting in the diagnosis and treatment of patients who are living with heart and blood vessel disease.
 However, additional duties may include making appointments, caring for and operating lab equipment, describing procedures to patients and administering stress tests.
-The cardiac catherization process involves inserting a small tube through a patient's artery.
-This procedure helps determine whether a blockage exists.
+Overnight, weekend and evening hours may be required.

-Prospective cardiac cath lab technicians need to earn an associate's degree, and optional certification is available.
-Obtaining certification may be preferred by employers and will demonstrate a technician's knowledge and skills in the field.
+Prospective cath lab technicians need to earn an associate's degree, and optional certification is available.
+Obtaining certification may be preferred by employers and will demonstrate a tech's knowledge and skills in the field.
 The table below includes the requirements to become a cardiac cath lab technician.

 |Degree Level||Associate's degree*|